angiekim1203/howtosupport/README.md

 > Minion-based support items are most often used by tanks (short-range).
 ![Relic Shield and Steel Shoulderguards](url of image here)
 \
-\
 ### Support Items
 As supports earn gold throughout the game, they tend to purchase items that are indicated for their purchase, typically being cheaper than other items.
 > [List of Support Items](url add later)

 #### Enchanter Items
-> Enchanter items typically consists of abilities that are able to amplify or boost the damage of the team's champions alongside strengthening the power of their shields and healing.
+> Enchanter items typically consist of abilities that are able to amplify or boost the damage of the team's champions alongside strengthening the power of their shields and healing.
 >
 > **Example**: "Staff of Flowing Water" grants the owner of the item AP stats and shield/healing amplification.
 When a shield or heal is casted on an ally champion, the ally champion and the caster both obtain extra AP and Ability Haste.